YingxiaLi2023/multi-omics-data/README.md

 -   Purpose:  as a sensitivity analysis, just change the selected featrues from 2500 into 1000.

 Further details on the benchmark study are available in the paper.

+7. Full reproduction of the results:
+#################################

+- All R code needed to fully reproduce the analyses is available in this electronic appendix.

+- An MPI environment is required.

+- The R scripts named "AnalysisCluster.R" in the Jobscripts subfolders require the RMPISNOW shell script from the R package "snow".
+  Therefore, before executing these scripts you need to install the RMPISNOW shell script from the installed 'snow' R package or 'inst' directory of the package sources of the 'snow' R package in an appropriate location, preferably on your path.
+  See http://homepage.divms.uiowa.edu/~luke/R/cluster/cluster.html for more details.
+  Subsequently, you need to create sh files, each for a different of the above R scripts.
+The following is the content of an example sh file "simulation_clustdata.sh":

+  #!/bin/bash
+  #SBATCH -o /myoutfiledirectory/myjob.%j.%N.out
+  #SBATCH -D /myhomedirectory
+  #SBATCH -J LargeStudy
+  #SBATCH --get-user-env
+  #SBATCH --clusters=myclustername
+  #SBATCH --partition=mypartitionname
+  #SBATCH --qos=mypartitionname
+  #SBATCH --nodes=??
+  #SBATCH --ntasks-per-node=??
+  #SBATCH --mail-type=end
+  #SBATCH --mail-user=my@mail.de
+  #SBATCH --time=??:??:??

+  mpirun RMPISNOW < ./multi-omics-data/Jobscripts/AnalysisCluster.R

+  The above sh file of course has to be adjusted to be useable (e.g., the "?"s have to replaced by actual numbers, the directories have to be adjusted and you need to specify your e-mail address; an e-mail will be sent to this address once the job is finished).